CAPT. TY KONKLE

 CAPT.
 BEN HAYES

 Capt.
 Ben Hayes is our primary traditional bass guide (using artificial lures).
 He caught his first bass when he was six years old.
 Chickamauga has been his home lake for nearly thirty years and he says it has been very exciting to see it grow into one of the finest bass lakes in the country.
 Capt.
 Hayes has ranked among the Top 10 anglers on the Chattanooga Bass Association Tournament Trail, which has long been known as having the best bass fishermen on Chickamauga Lake.
 There was a day when a 5-pound bass got folks excited on Chickamauga.
 But the Tennessee Wildlife Resources Agency has been stocking Florida-strain largemouth since the year 2000.
 Now anglers don't get too excited until someone breaks the 10-pound barrier.
 Capt.
 Hayes is a full-time guide and loves to help others catch the big bass, guiding all abilities of fishermen... from Mom's and Dad's taking their young children on their first bass fishing trip, to seasoned tournament anglers.
 Capt.
 Hayes fishes from a 20-foot Triton.
-He can accommodate up to four anglers, although only three anglers can fish at once.
+He can accommodate up to three anglers.

 CAPT.
 JOE JELLISON